alifnrzm/-Investigating-Trend-of-Blood-Donation-in-Malaysia/README.md

     await update.message.reply_text(response)
 ```

 This standalone program is what connects to the telegram bot where we construct an instance class. configure through the unique bot token and build it.
 CommandHandler is used to register a command linking to the respective function.

-So we have to make sure that both the script and bot command to be the same so that the bot will return the aynchrounous function.
+So, we have to make sure that both the script and bot command to be the same so that the bot will return the aynchrounous function.
 A polling loop for the bot is initiated so that it continuously check for new updates and respond to the commands.

 ```python